QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 "After that, we who are still alive and are left will be caught up [harpazo] together with them in the clouds to meet the Lord in the air." — 1 Thessalonians 4:17

 Everyone agrees the Harpazo happens.
-The Bible says it explicitly.
+The Bible says it clearly.

 The Greek word for the "Coming" of Christ is Parousia.
 It implies a royal arrival or presence.